zjy365/sailos-website/content/blog/(what-is)/what-is-vibe-coding/index.en.md

 ### Step 1: Choose an AI Coding Assistant Platform

 Select a platform based on your specific technical requirements, performance needs, and budget constraints.
-Popular options include:
+The effectiveness of your vibe coding workflow depends heavily on choosing tools that integrate seamlessly with your development preferences and project requirements.

-- **GitHub Copilot**: Integrated directly into popular IDEs like VS Code
+Popular AI coding platforms include **GitHub Copilot**, which integrates directly into popular IDEs like VS Code, and **Cursor**, an AI-enhanced code editor built specifically for AI-assisted development workflows.
+Each platform offers unique strengths in code generation, context understanding, and integration capabilities.

-- **Cursor**: An AI-enhanced code editor built specifically for AI-assisted development
+For the most comprehensive vibe coding experience, consider using these AI tools in conjunction with **[Sealos DevBox](/products/devbox)**, which provides instant, fully-configured development environments specifically optimized for AI-assisted coding workflows.
+DevBox eliminates the traditional friction of environment setup, allowing vibe coders to start creating immediately without spending time on configuration, dependency management, or infrastructure concerns.

-For the most seamless experience, consider using these tools in conjunction with **[Sealos DevBox](https://sealos.io/products/devbox)**, which provides one-click development environments specifically optimized for AI-assisted coding workflows.
+The combination of AI coding assistants with DevBox creates an ideal vibe coding environment where both code generation and development infrastructure are handled automatically, enabling complete focus on creative problem-solving and rapid iteration.

 ### Step 2: Define Your Requirements